LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 A `lassoapp_include` can be used to pull in any of the content representations for a file, including the primary content.
-If the raw user list (as shown earlier in this chapter) were desired, the `lassoapp_include` method would be used, but the ".lasso" extension would be given in the file path instead of the ".html" extension.
+If the raw user list (as shown earlier in this chapter) were desired, the `lassoapp_include` method would be used, but the "|dot| lasso" extension would be given in the file path instead of the "|dot| html" extension.
 Because of this, the return type of the `lassoapp_include` method may vary.
 It may be plain string data, bytes data from such as an image, or any other type of object.

 The following example includes the users list and assigns it to a variable.
 It then prints a message pertaining to how many users exist.
 This illustrates how